 In this experiment, 2 of the 10 colonies picked carried the correct 2.1 kb DNA sequence.
 The expressed protein was then confirmed by SDS-PAGE and further characterized using a biochemical assay.
 Cloning, sequencing, and characterization of protein activity took less than 4 days, shorter than necessary for a third party to synthesize the complete gene and provide a finished construct.
 An estimated timeline for Gibson Assembly cloning using gBlocks Gene Fragments is shown in Figure 2.

 Figure 2.
 Estimated timeline for cloning with gBlocks Gene Fragments and Gibson Assembly Master Mix.

 The use of gBlocks fragments to construct this 2.1 kb gene and assemble it into the pET21-a expression vector was simple and cost-effective, saved time, and resulted in fewer errors than the assembly of DNAs from single-stranded synthetic oligonucleotides.
 These benefits ensure that Gibson Assembly cloning using gBlocks Gene Fragments will be a method NEB researchers will continue to work with in the future.

-Read a description of the Gibson Assembly® method in the DECODED newsletter article, Assembling gene fragments using isothermal assembly.
+Read a description of the Gibson Assembly method in the DECODED newsletter article, Cloning strategies, Part 1: Assembly PCR for novle gene synthesis..